2004 indian ocean tsunami

 They swiftly transported field hospitals and water purification units from as far away as the UK, Germany and Spain, determined to deliver life-saving aid to those needing it most.

-In early January 2005, I joined an International Red Cross team that flew by charter aircraft to Meulaboh on Aceh’s west coast.
-We travelled with a BBC crew and a team of trauma surgeons and nurses from the Japanese Red Cross.
+In early January 2005, I joined an International Red Cross team on a charter flight to Meulaboh, on Aceh’s west coast.
+We travelled alongside a BBC crew and a unit of trauma surgeons and nurses from the Japanese Red Cross.

 BBC’s Andrew North and Cara Swift accompanied the International Red Cross to Meulaboh, becoming the first Western journalists to report from the ravaged west coast of Aceh Province.